Canadian Bulldog's True Wrestling Stories: Hulk Hogan

 Hulk Hogan and some of the biggest stars of the 80's, brother -- Mr. T, ALF, Q*Bert, Snuka, and Michael Jackson.
 Not pictured: Ronald Reagan.

 The minute that Vince Sr.'s kid took over the family business, he knew the only way it would be a worldwide success is if he had Hulk Hogan leading the way, brother.

 I'll give Vince McMahon credit, brother; the dude knows a good thing when he sees it.
 Who can blame him?
 I was a perfectly proportioned 6"10, 270 pounds with 29" pythons and a killer head of hair.
 He knew that getting the belt off that scrawny Bob Backlund dude and on to Hulk Hogan would give us instant credibility with the true wrestling fans.

 But it wasn't an overnight success, brother.
 I had to call in a few favors at NBC to get us on prime-time television and they started airing "Saturday Night's Main Event", an offshoot of "Saturday Night Live" (which I created).
-Then I told Mr. McMahon Vince that he needed to launch WrestleMania to truly put the WWF on the map, brother.
+Then I told

 The first WrestleMania was a thing of beauty, brother, not like the one they're doing this week, where they had to beg my fellow billionaire Donald Trump to get involved and turn it into some celebrity sideshow.
 I'm telling you, brother, all it took was Hulk Hogan (along with Mr. T, Snuka, that jealous so-and-so Orndorff, Randy Orton's Old Man (George?), Liberace, Muhammad Ali, Billy Martin, The Rockettes and that ungrateful piece of crap Roddy Piper) and all the Hulkamaniacs ate it up, brother.